Thursday, June 8, 2017

 Seward, Alaska immediately after the quake

 Near the exact crosshairs for this incredible event was the little town of Seward, Alaska, the place where I now live.
-Though the town was rocked by the massive earthquake, Seward was mostly effected by the large tsunami which flooded through downtown, destroyed much of the old harbor and laid to waste the bulk of Seward's economy, killing 12 of the tiny town's citizens in the process.
+Though the town was rocked by the massive earthquake, Seward was mostly affected by the large tsunami which flooded through downtown, destroyed much of the old harbor and laid to waste the bulk of Seward's economy, killing 12 of the tiny town's citizens in the process.

 Nearly a mile of Seward's coastline fell into the ocean, and burning oil from a destroyed refinery was washed inland, sometimes nearly a mile, by the tsunami.
 The land was cracked and fissured.
 The Earth was broken.
 It must have seemed like Hell.